oxinabox/oxinabox.github.io/_posts/Julia-1.6-what-has-changed-since-1.0.md

 For a start, the precompilation cache no longer goes stale every time you swap environments.
 This was a massive pain in julia 1.0, especially if you worked on more than one thing at a time.
 This was fixed in 1.3 to have multiple caches, for different environments.
+It's easy to forget this one, but it is actually one of the biggest usability enhancements since 1.0.

-More dramatically, in 1.6 is the parallelism of precompilation.
+More dramatically, and less easy to overlook, is the parallelism of precompilation added in 1.6.
 Precompiling a package requires precompiling all its dependencies first.
 This is now done in parallel, and is automatically triggered when you complete Pkg operations.
 In contrast, to happening in series the first time a package is loaded.